Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bilohorivka school bombing

 On 7 May 2022, Russian forces bombed a school in Bilohorivka where about ninety people were seeking shelter from the ongoing fighting during the Battle of Sievierodonetsk.
 The building caught on fire and trapped large numbers of people inside.
 At least 30 people were rescued.
 Two people were confirmed to have been killed, but Governor of Luhansk Oblast Serhiy Haidai said that the 60 remaining people were believed to have been killed.

-The attack was condemned by the Ukrainian Foreign Ministry and UN secretary-general Antonio Guterres, who said he was "appalled" by the attack, he also reminded that "civilians and civilian infrastructure must always be spared in times of war".
+The attack was condemned by the Ukrainian Foreign Ministry and UN Secretary-General Antonio Guterres, who said he was "appalled" by the attack.
+He also reminded that "civilians and civilian infrastructure must always be spared in times of war."
 Liz Truss, the British foreign secretary, said that she was "horrified" and described the attack as constituting war crimes.

 Stara Krasnianka care home attack

-On 7 March 2022, the Ukrainian armed forces set up a firing position at a care house in the village of Stara Krasnianka, near Kreminna, Luhansk Oblast, due to house's strategic location, with the evacuation reportedly impossible due to mining.
-On 9 March, the Ukrainian forces based at the care house engaged in a first exchange of fire with Russian affiliated armed groups without casualties among the civilian residents.
-On 11 March 2022 pro-Russian separatist forces attacked the care house with heavy weapons while 71 patients with disabilities and 15 members of staff were still inside.
+On 7 March 2022, the Ukrainian armed forces set up a firing position at a care house in the village of Stara Krasnianka, near Kreminna, Luhansk Oblast, due to the house's strategic location, with the evacuation reportedly impossible due to mining.
+On 9 March, the Ukrainian forces based at the care house engaged in a first exchange of fire with Russian-affiliated armed groups without casualties among the civilian residents.
+On 11 March 2022, pro-Russian separatist forces attacked the care house with heavy weapons while 71 patients with disabilities and 15 members of staff were still inside.
 A fire broke out and approximately fifty people died.
-A group of residents fled the house and ran into the forest, until they were met five kilometers away by Russian affiliated armed groups, who provided them with assistance.
+A group of residents fled the house and ran into the forest until they were met five kilometers away by Russian-affiliated armed groups, who provided them with assistance.
 Ukraine officials accused the Russian forces of deliberately targeting a medical facility and forcefully deporting the survivors.
-On 29 June, a report of the OHCHR which didn't find "that Russia committed any war crimes".
-It doesn't say that Ukraine used human shields but "only expressed concern about allegations of this occurring".
-The report found that Ukrainian forces occupied the building before the attack, thus care home patients were not the intendent target.
+On 29 June, a report of the OHCHR, which didn't find "that Russia committed any war crimes."
+It doesn't say that Ukraine used human shields but "only expressed concern about allegations of this occurring."
+The report found that Ukrainian forces occupied the building before the attack; thus, care home patients were not the intendend target.